 Greenhouse gas emissions from the commercial and residential sectors are dominated by the combustion of natural gas and other fuels for household and commercial business use, such as space heating, cooking, and hot water or steam generation.
 Emissions from electricity used for cooling (air-conditioning) and appliance operation are accounted for in the Electric Power sector.
-In this report, using the Scoping Plan categorization, emissions from refrigerants use in commercial and residential buildings are presented in the high-GWP gases category.
+Emissions from refrigerants used in commercial and residential buildings are presented in the high-GWP gases category.
 Changes in annual fuel combustion emissions are primarily driven by variability in weather conditions and the need for heating in buildings, as well as population growth.
-In 2018, emissions increased slightly compared to 2017 due to a rise in commercial natural gas use.
+In 2019, emissions increased compared to 2018 due to a larger need for residential heating in winter, along with an increase in commercial natural gas use.
 Figure 14 presents emissions from the commercial and residential sectors, along with heating degree days, an estimate of the heating energy need in a given year.